jerefrer/tibetan-to-phonetics-app/README.md

 * Joe B. Wilson and everybody involved in publishing *Translating Tibetan from Buddhism* which is equally great.
+* Tony Duff and friends for producing all these beautiful Tibetan fonts.
 * Everybody involved in building an maintaining Vue.js, jQuery, SemanticUI, Sugar.js, Underscore.js, DevDocs, Zeal and Google Chrome for making web development so easy and enjoyable.

-Through the little virtue coming from this work, may all beings human and otherwise reach absolute freedom.
+Through the virtue coming from this work, may all beings human and otherwise reach absolute freedom.

 License